coolbnjmn/CBPhotoPicker/README.md

 UPDATE FROM 0.14 to THIS VERSION.
 0.15-0.19 are junk, and do not work because of a failed importing of DZNEmptyDataSet v0.1.21 will include an empty state of my own creation.

+### v0.1.21
+- Finally got empty states working.
+Now when you have no pictures in your library, a camera prompt will be shown which will allow you to take a picture.

 ## In the Pipeline
 - add rotation back in
 - add more customization